Unleash/unleash-client-rust/README.md

 use the `ClientBuilder` and call the `strategy` method to register your custom strategy memoization function.

+The crate documentation should be consulted for more detail.

 ## status

 Core Unleash API features work.